 All of our ingredient suppliers must be compliant with food safety mandates determined by the FDA and FSMA.
 Our facility is SQF certified and undergoes an annual audit.

 Our name, 88 Acres, comes from the 88-acre farm in Central Massachusetts that Nicole grew up on.
 We are passionate about finding ways to support our local farmers and look to source from local or regional suppliers whenever possible.

 As a small, nimble, and independently-run Bakery, we need our suppliers to be flexible to our on-demand manufacturing requirements.
 We have very limited on-site warehousing, which forces us to order smaller quantities of ingredients more frequently.
 We work with suppliers who are not only flexible, but also easy and quick to communicate with.

 We look for suppliers who not only have enough ingredients for the food we are making this year, but who will also be able to scale with our rapid growth.
 Smaller suppliers don’t always have enough of what we need for us to be able to partner with them.
 This requirement is often the reason we are unable to work with a local supplier.

 As a mission-driven company, we look for suppliers who align with our brand values and vision for a transparent supply chain.
 We partner with suppliers who follow above-board employee practices, pay fair wages, and support their local community.

 While price is last on the list, it is always an important consideration for making our food accessible to as many people as possible while still creating high-quality and nutritious food.
-The prices of the raw ingredients used to make our Bars, Butters, and Seed’nola reflect the quality of those ingredients and the standards of our production process and employee welfare.
+The prices of the raw ingredients used to make our Bars, Butters, Dressings, and Seed’nola reflect the quality of those ingredients and the standards of our production process and employee welfare.
 By working with suppliers we trust, we are able to meet our standards of safety, quantity, logistics, and mission alignment to ultimately find a balance between quality and accessibility.